drewcrawford/command-rs/README.md

-/**
-command-rs is an experimental async API for [std::process::Command].
+command-rs is an experimental async API for [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html).
 This crate uses the [Kiruna](https://github.com/drewcrawford/kiruna) async executor, and can be considered the implementation of the [Kiruna manifesto](https://github.com/drewcrawford/kiruna) in the context of processes.

 A quick comparison of alternative crates: